Don’t get me wrong, growing a beard is mostly just simply letting it grow…

 One way to grow a beard is to simply let it grow.

-…And if you never shape or trim it, things can get pretty ugly when a thin beard is untamed and grows in variety of lengths across the face.
+If you never shape or trim your mane, things can get pretty ugly when a thin beard is untamed and grows in variety of lengths across the face.

 3. Believing in Age Old Beard Myths